suryakumardevarajan/suryakumardevarajan/README.md

 ### 🚀 About Me

-I'm a product-driven professional blending engineering precision with strategic vision.
-With 5+ years of global experience in ADAS, embedded systems, AI, and automotive software, I’m passionate about building and managing safe, scalable, and human-centered products.
+I'm a results-oriented professional blending engineering with management, compassion, and emotional intelligence.
+With over 5 years of global experience in ADAS, embedded systems, AI, and automotive software, I’m driven by the challenge of building and supporting safe, scalable, and human-centered technologies.

-I’ve worked across startups, OEMs, Tier 1 suppliers, and research labs—owning commercial agreements, requirements definition, design and development, validation, release, and launch, while ensuring quality through structured planning, cross-functional meetings, and regulatory compliance.
+I’ve contributed across OEMs, Tier 1 suppliers, startups, and research labs.
+I’ve taken ownership of commercial discussions, requirements, design, development, testing, release, and launch.
+My work emphasizes clear planning, cross-functional teamwork, and a strong focus on quality and compliance.

-Off the clock, I trade product roadmaps for forest trails, debug Sudoku puzzles for fun, and cook with the precision of a systems engineer — spices included.
+Outside work, I trade project plans for forest trails, debug Sudoku puzzles, and cook with the precision of a systems engineer (spices included lol).

 ---